 Meals are communal and taken in a different part of the estancia.
 Like other estancias, you can spend a few days on horseback rides or mountain bikes, enjoy the huge swimming pool, wander through the gardens or book a hot stone massage.
 During polo season, you can even watch the daily polo matches.

-Another estancia near Buenos Aires, Estancia Los Dos Hermanos is more traditional than others.
+Another beautiful estancia near Buenos Aires, Estancia Los Dos Hermanos is more traditional than others.

 Come here for a día de campo.
 Spend a day riding horses followed by a full asado with plenty of Malbec.
 You’ll need to take a siesta after all the food!

-Visit an estancia on a day trip from Buenos Aires
+Visit a Buenos Aires estancia on a day trip

 - This full-day tour heads to San Antonio de Areco for a day of gaucho showmanship, horseback riding and of course a full asado lunch.
 Book your day trip on Viator.
 Transportation is included.